Proof of counterfeiting may be all means (L615-5 CPI).

 This right of information is granted by the judge (of the merits or the summary court), possibly under penalty.

-It is not necessary that an action on the merits is already committed or that an infringement is already judged to be able to request access to the information allowing "determine the origin and distribution networks of products or processes"(Due to the new wording of L615-5-2): it is quite possible to ask the judge of the pre-trial (for example, via an exception).
+It is not necessary that an action on the merits is already engaged or that an infringement is already judged in order to be able to request access to information allowing " determine the origin and distribution networks of products or processes "(Due to the new wording of L615-5-2): it is quite possible to ask the judge of the pre-trial (for example, via an exception).